App helps you find a new favourite patio

 Patio Buzz YEG maps outdoor eating and drinking destinations

 On a hot summer day, there are few things better than an ice-cold drink on a local patio.
 George Shantz wants to make it easier for you to find a place to sit back and sip.

-The third-year Electrician apprentice released his first mobile app, Patio Buzz YEG, in mid-May.
+The Electrician grad (class of '18) released his first mobile app, Patio Buzz YEG, in 2017.

 “It’s a map.
 You can see all the patios in your area or patios throughout the city,” says Shantz.
 It also includes patios in Sherwood Park and St. Albert.
 “There’s a description of the patio, pictures and their website.”

 To gather info for the free app, which is now available for iPhone and Android users, Shantz has visited most of the spots himself.
 He say it’s the best kind of research.

 The idea came to him after a relaxing vacation in B.C.
 “We spent the whole trip on patios,” Shantz says.
 “When we came back to Edmonton, there was nothing to help us find [local] patios.”

 He started his website, PatioBuzz, last August before starting work on the app.
 Shantz taught himself to build and update the app by watching instructional videos on YouTube.

 For a while, he thought the project might fail – but not because he didn’t have the skills to pull it off.